cloudmesh/cloudmesh-pi-burn/README.md

 **Step 12.**

-Change the hostname to managerpi.
+Change the hostname on the pi.

 ```
 pi@raspberrypi:~ $ sudo raspi-config